nestjs/docs.nestjs.com/content/techniques/sql.md

 export class AppModule {}
 ```

-Now, every entity registered through the `forFeature()` method will be automatically added to the `entities` array of the configuration object.
+With that option specified, every entity registered through the `forFeature()` method will be automatically added to the `entities` array of the configuration object.

-> warning **Warning** Note that entities that aren't registered through the `forFeature()` method, but only referenced from the entity (relationship), won't be included.
+> warning **Warning** Note that entities that aren't registered through the `forFeature()` method, but are only referenced from the entity (via a relationship), won't be included by way of the `autoLoadEntities` setting.

 #### Transactions

 A database transaction symbolizes a unit of work performed within a database management system against a database, and treated in a coherent and reliable way independent of other transactions.
 A transaction generally represents any change in a database ([learn more](https://en.wikipedia.org/wiki/Database_transaction)).

 There are many different strategies to handle [TypeORM transactions](https://typeorm.io/#/transactions).
-We recommend using the `QueryRunner` class because it gives a full control over the transaction.
+We recommend using the `QueryRunner` class because it gives full control over the transaction.

 First, we need to inject the `Connection` object into a class in the normal way: